ihasTaco/ds3-adapter/README.md

+`
+I quite literally just got this working as of 12/9/25.
+I have done almost zero testing other than the quick test of making sure all of the buttons work (including the ps button) as I rushed out the door for work.
+Please be aware that there is a very high likelyhood something doesn't work.
+If you notice something that is broken or want to request a feature that isn't in the planned features list below, create a new issue!
+`

 ## What This Does

 This adapter lets a DualSense controller connect to the Raspberry Pi via Bluetooth and appear to the PS3 as a genuine DualShock 3.
 Unlike some generic USB adapters, the PS button works because the DS3's USB protocol is fully emulated.